This fun quilt-as-you-go block uses foundation piecing to create flying geese. Give it a try!

 - Basting spray

-- Rotary cutter, ruler
+- Rotary cutter, ruler, and cutting mat

 - Sewing machine and all the regular sewing supplies